 2. Hampton's Legion.
 (Submitted on April 12, 2008, by Mike Stroud of Bluffton, South Carolina.)

 A reprint of a unique story about Arab, a cavalry horse of the Civil War.
 A rare title in that the horse wrote the book!

 As a member of the old and much respected Beaufort District Troop, Henderson entered Confederate service with the newly formed Hampton Legion.
 From mustering in to the final gun, Henderson served with Legion, which was attached to the 2d South Carolina Cavalry, as one of the "Iron Scouts" of Stuart and Hampton.
 Chief among the participants in Henderson's narrative is his close friend Sgt.
 William Mickler, who was one of the most daring of all Confederate scouts.
 His adventures, courage, and devotion to the success of the Confederate effort, both in Virginia and South Carolina, rival any account to come out of the war.

 — Submitted April 13, 2008, by Mike Stroud of Bluffton, South Carolina.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 12, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,056 times since then and 3 times this year.
+It was originally submitted on April 12, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,155 times since then and 12 times this year.
 Photos: 1. submitted on April 17, 2012, by Mike Stroud of Bluffton, South Carolina.
 2, 3. submitted on April 12, 2008, by Mike Stroud of Bluffton, South Carolina.
 4, 5. submitted on April 11, 2011, by Mike Stroud of Bluffton, South Carolina.
 6. submitted on April 12, 2008, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.